practicusai/docs/docs/api-reference.md

 Exports a model to an Excel (.xlsx) file, so that users can understand how the model works, and make predictions by entering new values.

 **model**: A Python model, pipeline, or the path of a .pmml file.
 If a model is passed, Practicus AI can read Linear Regression,  Logistic Regression, Decision Trees and Support Vector Machine models.
-If a pipeline is passed, Practicus AI can read several pre-processing steps like StandardScaler, MinMaxScaler etc, in addition to the model trained as part of the pipeline.
-Practicus AI can also read .pmml files, especially for models built outside of the Python environment like R, KNIME etc.
+If a pipeline is passed, Practicus AI can read several pre-processing steps like StandardScaler, MinMaxScaler etc., in addition to the model trained as part of the pipeline.
+Practicus AI can also read .pmml files, especially for models built outside the Python environment like R, KNIME etc.

 **output_path**: The path of the Excel (.xlsx) file to export.